Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

     - You can add/remove commands to be executed here under `Execution Settings`.
     - You can also select the checkbox for `Generate docs on run` and `Run source freshness`.
     - You can configure the `Schedule` run the pipeline at specified times.
     - There are some advanced settings as well.
+    - `Save`
+3. This takes you the next step where you can run the deploy job.